kirils-boiko/web-development-guide/README.md

 - Instead of going through the frontend basics and some parts of the rest materials, you can opt for all-in-one courses.
 Pick one:
 - [ ] [Harvard's CS50 Web Programming Course (personal recommendation)](https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript?index=product&queryID=b6de299433c099a0273976b82adf7d23&position=2)
 - [ ] [Frontend Masters' 21-hour Bootcamp](https://frontendmasters.com/bootcamp/?utm_source=css-tricks&utm_medium=website&utm_campaign=css-tricks-blog-post)

+## Projects
+- Once you are comfortable with fundamentals, come back here to start working on your own projects - this way you learn faster!
+- Check out projects from [freeCodeCamp](https://www.freecodecamp.org/)

 ## What is Internet?